HPEDevCom/redfishdocs/README.md

 ### Link Checker

-Redocly/Realm embeds a link checker that can be enabled/disabled in the `redocly.yaml` file, with the `ignoreLinkChecker` boolean <a href="https://redocly.com/docs/developer-portal/configuration/siteconfig/link-checker/#usage" target="_blank">directive</a>.
+Redocly/Realm embeds a link checker that can be enabled/disabled in the `redocly.yaml` file, with the `ignoreLinkChecker` Boolean <a href="https://redocly.com/docs/developer-portal/configuration/siteconfig/link-checker/#usage" target="_blank">directive</a>.
 Note that this link checker adds time to the rendering process.
 Moreover, if the `severity` is set to `error`, the entire build is considered unsuccessful and cannot be not deployed in case of error.
 A `severity` of `warning` does not prevent the publication.

 ## Review and publication processes